 At the 3: 20 mark we are introduced to the main chorus line of the song consisting of another mantra focused on once again not God but man with the wording of “If you are really that jealous over this.”
 We are told at this point that God really wants is really to “loves us.”
 Well this statement is semi-true the statement the way it is worded in this song leaves it subjective and loosely interpreted and not based on any Scripture.
 What the singer has done here is actually taken the complex subject of God's will for man whether it being His Decretive Will or His Permissive Will and marginalized it into a trivial concept that God is only a God of “love” not a Righteous God.

-At 6:20 second mark the singer states that, “She was so confused”.
-Well you're not the only one judging from the people in the crowd I would render that they are confused along with anyone else watching this video.
+At 6:20-second mark the singer states; “She was so confused”.
+Well, you're not the only one judging from the people in the crowd I would render that they are confused along with anyone else watching this video.
 I'm confused too, on how anyone could call this Christian worship music.
 Again we are told over and over how she has seen the Lord in a dream.
 Where is that in Scripture?
 Again John 6:46.

 In the second part of this two-part video, within the first 25 seconds we are introduced to Mike Bickle giving a prophetic word.
 There is a problem with this prophetic word that Mike Bickle is giving.
-Listen very closely to what he is saying in the "I" statements.
+Listen very carefully to what he is saying in the "I" statements.
 Now the people in the audience at this point are so subdued to a hypnotic feeling based state that they are very much open to believing what Mike Bickle is saying.
-Now remember the audience has almost had 11 min. of this hypnotic mind numbing sense dulling music, their minds are very much open to the suggestive words of Mike Bickle and his so-called prophetic word.
-Lets compare Mike Bickle’s prophetic message to the Bible.
-The Bible says that when people are having a prophetic word that word must be able to be confirmed by Scripture.
-What Mike Bickle is saying can not be confirmed by Scripture instead it is all in a subjective feeling based message that by biblical standards is not really so prophetic.
+Now remember the audience has almost had 11 min. of this hypnotic mind numbing sense-dulling music, their minds are very much open to the suggestive words of Mike Bickle and his so-called prophetic word.
+Let's compare Mike Bickle’s prophetic message to the Bible.
+The Bible says that when people have a prophetic word that word must be able to be confirmed by Scripture.
+What Mike Bickle is saying can not be confirmed by Scripture instead it is all in a subjective feeling based message that by biblical standards are not so prophetic.

-At the 39 second mark we hear Bickle "declaring" in the name of God.
-My question here is; in what god is the declaring?
+At the 39 second mark, we hear Bickle "declaring" in the name of God.
+My question here is; in what God is the declaring?
 I do not see any evidence that he is declaring anything in the name of the God of the Bible.
-He is definitely declaring something but it is not biblical nor is it Godly.
-Instead I would even venture to go as far and say that it is demonic.
+He is declaring something, but it is not biblical nor is it Godly.
+Instead, I would even venture to go as far and say that it is demonic.

-IHOP and many other charismatic movements are very much big proponents of the use of dramatic music and entertainments to set the mood of worship to get people in an emotional state to receive their messages.
-What we're seeing here is a classic technique employed by Mike Bickle to get everyone revved up and "feeling the spirit of God" so that he can get away with delivering a message that seems prophetic to the crowd.
-While in reality it is nothing more than a mind trick.
+IHOP and many other charismatic movements are very much big proponents of the use of dramatic music and entertainments to set the mood of worship to get people into an emotional state to receive their messages.
+What we see here is a classic technique employed by Mike Bickle to get everyone revved up and "to feel the spirit of God."
+So that he can get away with delivering a message that seems prophetic to the crowd.
+While in reality, it is nothing more than a mind trick.

-In conclusion I find what is really sad here, besides the total lack of musical talent, is that the fact that so many young people are being deceived by this type of useless tripe that is passing for God glorifying worship music.
-This type of feeling based worship is sadly taking over not only unbiblical organizations like IHOP but you will find it in many modern contemporary worship songs sung in your church on Sunday.
+In conclusion.
+I find what is sorrowful here, besides the total lack of musical talent, is the fact that so many young people are being deceived by this type of useless tripe that is passing for God-glorifying worship music.
+This kind of feeling based religion is sadly taking over not only unbiblical organizations like IHOP but you will find it in many modern contemporary worship songs sung in your church on Sunday.
 There are many problems within IHOP organization such as their false teachings as I have pointed out in previous articles and now their false hypnotic and demonic worship services.
-From this video we can see that it is obvious they are not worshiping Jesus of the Bible instead they are in gauging in a worship that is quite demonic in nature.
+From this video, we can see that it is obvious they are not worshiping Jesus of the Bible instead they are in gauging in a worship that is quite demonic in nature.